pachyderm/docs-content/2.3.x/how-tos/jupyterlab-extension.md

 ---
 # metadata #
-title:  Pachyderm JupyterLab Mount Extension
+title: JupyterLab Mount Extension
-description: Learn how to install and use the JupyterLab Mount Extension with Pachyderm.
+description: Learn how to install and use the JupyterLab Mount Extension with {{%productName%}}.
 date:
 # taxonomy #
 tags: ["integrations", "jupyterlab", "notebooks"]